SyndemicsLab/styleguide/notebookguide.md

 All Markdown cells should follow the [GitHub Markdown Style Guide](https://google.github.io/styleguide/docguide/style.html).

+#### Mathematics

+In addition to the GitHub Markdown style requirements, we require that any math outside of code blocks be contained in inline LaTeX math notation.

 ### Programming Languages

 All programming cells should follow standard syntax rules laid out in their own style guide.
 The difference inside notebooks is that instead of building for a package, all code should be written as a script with global variables.